-- Your inspiration images, size details, wish list and and any other details you'd like to have included in the design.
+- Your inspiration images, size details, wish list and and any other details you'd like me to include in the design.

 - Your logo file.

-Samples can be popped in the mail or couriered to the studio.
+Samples can be popped in the mail or couriered.
 All samples are returned to you with your finished display.
-For high-value products like jewelry, detailed specs are acceptable.
+For high-value products like jewelry, detailed specs using a micrometer are acceptable.

 How much does it cost?

-I'm a stickler for providing exact estimates, but 3D displays are very difficult to estimate without a file.
-For this reason, price is broken down a bit differently:
+I'm a stickler for providing exact estimates, but 3D displays are difficult to estimate without a file.
+For this reason, price is broken down as follows:

-Design - I charge standard hourly graphic design rates for the time it takes to design & test your display.
-I can estimate this in advance.
+Design - I charge standard graphic design rates for the time it takes to design & test your display.
+I can estimate this for you in advance.

-Production - I can give you and estimate for the display itself once the design is finished.
-This cost assumes you're ordering one prototype, or maybe a few over time.
-If you plan to order 12+ displays you'll get a volume discount.
+Production - I can give you an accurate estimate for the display itself once the design is finished.
+The estimate is based on how much material the display uses, how long it takes to cut, and how long it takes to assemble.
+The price assumes you're ordering one prototype, or a few at a time.
+If you plan to order 12+ displays let me know and I'll apply a volume discount.

 Please note, design is a one-time charge (unless you request changes).
-Once you've paid for your design, you only have to pay the production cost to order a display.
+Once you've paid for your design, you only have to pay the production cost to create a display.

 What is the process?